When you picture a home invasion or a burglar, what do you see?

 Why choose Stanley for home theft prevention?

 Because since 1843, Canadians have chosen Stanley for everything else related to maintaining a safe home: tools, accessories, advice and now security.
 We’re #1 in tools and storage, and #2 in commercial electronic security and engineering fastening.
-We have over 52,000 employees.
-And we’re certified by the Central Station Alarm Association, the Bureau of Private Security, the Consumer Protection Office Roaming License and the Underwriters Laboratories of Canada.
+We have over 61,000 employees, and we’re certified by the Central Station Alarm Association, the Bureau of Private Security, the Consumer Protection Office and the Underwriters Laboratories of Canada.

 Protect your home with a theft protection system

-Call us at 1 855 873-2505 for a free quote or evaluation, or fill out a form so we can help you evaluate your needs and get you set up with Stanley.
+Call us at 1 855 873-2505 for a free evaluation, or fill out a form so we can help you evaluate your needs and get you set up with Stanley.